andresoliva/LoRa-E5/README.md

 * A loop transmission of one string packet (with port 7) and two hex packets (with port 8).
 The use of different ports allow the Gateway to decode the packet contents according to the content (bytes or string)
 * A comparison between the expected differences in time when transmitting messages with 10 and 50 bytes of payload.
 * Entering Low Power and Wake up functions to optimize performance.
+* NEW!: Added Power and Spread factor Seeps example featuring the use of LowPowerAutomode function, which has proved to be more efficient in terms of power consumption compared to calling Low Power and Wake up functions.
 ### Commands expected responses
 Here goes a list of what you should be seeing in your terminal based on this project configuration.
-You can see the [Grove-Wio-E5 commands list](https://files.seeedstudio.com/products/317990687/res/LoRa-E5%20AT%20Command%20Specification_V1.0%20.pdf) for more information.
+You can see the [Grove-Wio-E5 commands list](https://files.seeedstudio.com/products/317990687/res/LoRa-E5%20AT%20Command%20Specification_V1.0%20.pdf) for more information (and a better explanation).
 #### Initial set Up

 ```html